 [Comment2] The Beauregard Parish School Board met in regular session Thursday, September 12, 2019, at 6:00 pm in the Central Office Board Room.
 David Vidrine, Garrett Greene, Cassie Henry, Wesley Taylor, Martha Jackson, Casey Jones, and Nikki Weldon were present.
 Darrin Manuel, Ray Bowman, Kathy Bruner, and Student Representative Courtney Smith were absent.

 Timothy J. Cooley, Superintendent, was present and acted as secretary.

-Upon motion of Wesley Taylor, seconded by Don Gray, board members voted to adopt the minutes of the August 11, 2016, regular school board meeting as published in the official journal.
+Upon motion of Nikki Weldon, seconded by Cassie Henry, board members voted to adopt the minutes of the August 5, 2019, special meeting of the Beauregard Parish School Board, as published in the official journal.